Dr Virginia Lam

 Selected Conference Presentations and Invited Talks

 Lam, V. (2018).
 What does academic research say about growing up bilingual?
-Invited talk presented at Znaniye’s Education Centre’s Growing up bilingual: Educational perspectives symposium, Rossotrudnichestvo, London, 14th June.
+Invited talk presented at the Growing up bilingual: Educational perspectives symposium, Rossotrudnichestvo with the Russian Embassy, London, 14 June.

 Lam, V. L. & Katona, Z. (2016).
 National identification and ingroup-outgroup attitudes of Hungarian adolescents.
 Poster presented at the 24th Biennial Meeting of the ISSBD, 10-14 July, Vilnius.